-4.01 Station wire and cord conductors should be terminated as shown in Fig. 1.
-To avoid interference, cord tip is turned down when two wires and a cord tip are connected to a terminal.

-4.02 All cord and wire conductors within the station set should be formed and terminated so that they will not interfere with any moving part.
-Spade tips or skinned wire should come in contact only with terminal to which the connection is made.

-under spare cord conductors may be terminated under spare screw terminals.
-If spare terminals are not available, the KS-19147, List 1 cord tip insulator should be used.
-The use of this insulator will prevent damage to the cord conductor when the insulator is removed to terminate the conductor.
-Adhesive type insulators are not recommended.

-4.04 Avoid leaving excessive slack in station wire within station sets.
-Leave only enough slack to allow for possible retermination of the wire, such as reversing the tip and ring due to a change in class of service.

-4.05 Where wire is not concealed at subscriber set or wall set, a fastener should be placed within approximately 2 inches of the set.
+- 4.01 Station wire and cord conductors should be terminated as shown in Fig. 1.
+To avoid interference, cord tip is turned down when two wires and a cord tip are connected to a terminal. - 4.02 All cord and wire conductors within the station set should be formed and terminated so that they will not interfere with any moving part.
+Spade tips or skinned wire should come in contact only with terminal to which the connection is made - 4.03 Where cords have one or more conductors which are not used, terminate cord tips of spare conductors under spare screw terminals.
+If spare terminals are not available, tape cord tips individually, double back, and tape to other conductors in the cord.
+Use friction tape or an RS-9094 cord-tip wrapper. - 4.04 Avoid leaving excessive slack in station wire within station sets.
+Leave only enough slack to allow for possible retermination of the wire, such as reversing the tip and ring due to a change in class of service. - 4.05 Where wire is not concealed at subscriber set or wall set, a fastener should be placed within approximately 2 inches of the set.